Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 #### Create (Q)Threads to move Robots

-- initialisig threads in the arena class
+- initializig threads in the arena class
 - open a thread for each robot given and start them
 - update(redraw) the widget with new robot positions
 <img width="992" alt="Bildschirmfoto 2023-05-23 um 07 00 48" src="https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/104011823/732957fa-cfbe-4455-a9dc-c1a6ca217a45">

- -> We still redraw the whole widget, but for optimization wen want to try to only redraw the robots
+ -> We still redraw the whole widget, but for optimization we want to try to only redraw the robots
     or a smaller part of the widget where the robot(s) is located.

 Creating new class RobotThread
  - track the current position of the assigned robot
- - initialise all the robot values needed for calculations
+ - initialize all the robot values needed for calculations
  - constant loop to move the robot updating every 50 ms (still to be modified)
  - (random) movement function put in the thread so each robot movement can be calculated independent